 The classic Espresso Martini is a dessert cocktail made with coffee liqueur, vodka and real espresso.

-Bradsell claims a future supermodel that is now world-famous (rumored to be either Kate Moss or Naomi Campbell) came into his bar and ordered a cocktail that would “wake her up,” and he served her a drink made with vodka, sugar, coffee liqueur and espresso.
+Bradsell claims a future supermodel that is now world-famous (rumored to be either Kate Moss or Naomi Campbell) came into his bar and ordered a cocktail that would “wake her up,” and he served her a

 For an espresso martini, you want the titular ingredient to shine, so fresh-brewed espresso is best.